 Have you a relative or know someone who should be remembered by having a plaque of the Memorial?
 Would you like to initiate the placement of a memorial plaque?
 If so, contact the committee to discuss the possibilities and modest cost involved.

 Invitation to attend the Memorial Service

-The 21st annual Memorial Service will be held on Sunday, 15th October 2017 commencing at 11.00 am.
-Morning tea is available for a modest donation beforehand from 10.00 am at the Memorial site, Esplanade, Triabunna.
+The 21st annual Memorial Service will be held on Sunday, 15th October 2017 at 10.45 am for an 11.00 am start.
+Morning tea is available beforehand for a modest donation from 10.00 am at the Memorial site, Esplanade, Triabunna.

 Separate from the Seafarer's Memorial but located in the same area is the Spring Bay Professional Fishermen's memorial for local fishermen who have died, but not necessarily at sea.

 It has touched the hearts of many.